KyryloKuzyk/PrimeTween/README.md

 ---
 C# delegates is a powerful language feature essential for game development.
 It gives us the ability to receive callbacks and pass methods to other methods.
 But when delegates are used in hot code paths carelessly, they can create [performance issues](https://www.jacksondunstan.com/articles/3765).

 Let's review the code from earlier.
-If SomeMethod() is an instance method, then calling it from the callback will implicitly capture **'this'** reference, allocating heap memory.
+If SomeMethod() is an instance method, then calling it from the callback will implicitly capture **`this`** reference, allocating heap memory.
 ```csharp
 Tween.Position(transform, new Vector3(10, 0), duration: 1)
     .OnComplete(() => SomeMethod()); // delegate allocation
 ```

 Here is how to fix the above code to be non-allocating.
-Notice how '**this**' reference is passed to the method, then the '**target**' parameter is used instead of calling SomeMethod() directly.
+Notice how **`this`** reference is passed to the method, then the **`target`** parameter is used instead of calling SomeMethod() directly.
 ```csharp
 Tween.Position(transform, new Vector3(10, 0), duration: 1)
     .OnComplete(target: this, target => target.SomeMethod());